 China - A day in the life sets out to explore often under-exposed realities in the lives of the People's Republic of China.

-As the photographer explains, this is not an expose of shock and awe, rather it's a celebration of the DNA that propelled China through the fog of the late twentieth century...
+As the photographer explains, this is not an expose of shock and awe, rather a celebration of the DNA that propelled China through the fog of the late twentieth century...